SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 ## Troubleshooting - Legacy

 These are issues that existed in older versions of the fork which you should hopefully be able to avoid by using the latest version.

+### When running `Setup.bat` you see a `403` `Permission denied` error or similar

+_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3e7742c5300a07e2122ffd4c1bbebfa6cde97f7d) - update to the latest version of the fork avoid this issue_

+Older versions of the fork did not have a fix Epic put out for the Commit.gitdeps.xml file.
+Either use the latest version of the fork or, per per an [announcement from Epic Games](https://forums.unrealengine.com/t/upcoming-disruption-of-service-impacting-unreal-engine-users-on-github/1155880), you will need to replace the `Commit.gitdeps.xml` in the `Engine/Build` folder with a version newly provided by Epic depending on the engine version you are using.
+You can download the latest Commit.gitdeps.xml from the *Assets* section of the relevant Unreal Engine release below and replace the file in your `Engine/Build` folder with it:
+- https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.2-release if you are using 4.27 ES3 (WebGL 2) branch
+- https://github.com/EpicGames/UnrealEngine/releases/tag/4.24.3-release if you are using 4.24 ES2 (WebGL 1) branch

+### When compiling, you see: some error involving `NOEXCEPT` and preprocessor macros

+_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3e7742c5300a07e2122ffd4c1bbebfa6cde97f7d) - update to the latest version of the fork avoid this issue_

+This fork now supports the latest version of Windows SDK (now the Windows 11 SDK).
+However prior to the above commit, this fork would need to be built with the last version of the Windows 10 SDK or you would see the `NOEXCEPT` error.
+If you are using an older version of the fork you can ensure you only have the latest version of the Windows 10 SDK.
+You can check in Visual Studio Installer (and possibly also Add/Remove Programs in your Windows) to see which Windows SDK's are installed.
+After ensuring only the latest Windows 10 SDK is being used you can try rebuilding the fork.

 ### When running the game you only see a blank white page with buttons at the top and/or in the console log you see: `Uncaught SyntaxError: illegal character U+001F` and/or you see error/warning message: `Downloaded a compressed file XXX without the necessary HTTP response header "Content-Encoding: gzip"`